Hidden roof: History and structure

 During the previous Nara period (710–794), the structural elements of a roof were considered ornamental and therefore left exposed by design.
 The rafters supporting the roof's eaves would enter the building and would then be visible from below.
 Above the rafters would be laid directly on the roofing material, for example wood shingles.
 This is the structure of Hōryū-ji's kon-dō or five-storied pagoda.
-Because the local climate is more moist than in either China or Korea, roofs had to have a steeper incline to help quicken the flow of rainwater.
+Because the local climate is moister than in either China or Korea, roofs had to have a steeper incline to help quicken the flow of rainwater.
 Due to the permeable nature of the walls, and the lack of channelled roof drainage, it was necessary that eaves project far from the walls.
 On a roof of steep pitch, the wide eaves were also deep, restricting light to the windows and trapping humidity.